Safe-DS/DSL/docs/DSL/tutorial/stub-language/enumerations.md

 # Enumerations

 An enumeration is a datatype that can take a fixed, finite set of values.
 The [Ridge model of scikit-learn](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.Ridge.html#sklearn.linear_model.Ridge) for instance allows the user to choose a solver by selecting one of the strings "auto", "svd", "cholesky", "lsqr", "sparse_cg", "sag", "saga".
 However, the string datatype does not prevent the user from passing another invalid string like "automatic", leading to unspecified behavior.
-To prevent this, in Simple-ML the solver is an enumeration.
+To prevent this, in Safe-DS the solver is an enumeration.

 ## Declaring an Enumeration